-Class String defines methods that can tell you whether a string contains a particular sequence of characters and, if so, where the sequence begins.
-The Class String contains methods for case-sensitive and case-insensitive search and compare.
-Table 4.1 describes those messages for case-insensitive strings, Table 4.2 describes those messages for case-sensitive strings.
+CharacterCollection and its subclasses define methods that can tell you whether a string contains a particular sequence of characters and, if so, where the sequence begins.
+These methods perform both case-sensitive and case-insensitive search and compare.
+Table 5.1 describes those messages for case-insensitive strings, Table 5.2 describes those messages for case-sensitive strings.
+This list is not complete; see the image for other methods that can be used.

-Table 4.1 String's Case-Insensitive Search Protocol
+Table 5.1 String Case-Insensitive Search Protocol

 at: anIndex equalsNoCase: aCharCollection Returns true if aCharCollection is contained in the receiver, starting at anIndex .
-Returns false otherwise. findPattern: aPattern startingAt: anIndex Searches the receiver, beginning at anIndex , for a substring that matches aPattern .
+Returns false otherwise. findPatternNoCase: aPattern startingAt: anIndex Searches the receiver, beginning at anIndex , for a substring that matches aPattern .
 If a matching substring is found, returns the index of the first character of the substring.
-Returns zero (0) otherwise.
-The argument aPattern is an Array containing zero or more Strings plus zero or more occurrences of the special wildcard characters \$ or \$?.
-The character \$? matches any single character in the receiver, and \$ matches any sequence of characters in the receiver.
+Returns zero (0) otherwise. findStringNoCase: subString startingAt: anIndex If the receiver contains subString beginning at some point at or after anIndex , returns the index at which subString begins.
+Returns zero (0) otherwise. includesString: aCharCollection Returns true if aCharCollection is contained in the receiver.
+Returns false otherwise.